oshu/skag/README.md

 ### options ###

-* -c "CONFIG FILE"     use this config file
+    -c FILE               use this config file
-* -s "SIGNING KEY"     use this signing key
+    -s FILE               use this signing key
-* -U USERNAME          sign this user's key
+    -U USERNAME           sign this user's key
-* -H HOSTNAME          sign this host's key
+    -H HOSTNAME           sign this host's key

 skag-setup